 A. Multilateral Organizations Solve All of Problems.

-B. Harvard Graduate Manage Organizations Solves Problems.
+B. Harvard Graduate Managed Organizations Solves Problems.

 Source The Creation of a New International Order 20 min video 1-6 Germany wanted high employment, low inflation and high saving from the editor

-Europe enjoyed nearly 100 years of peace.
+Europe had enjoyed nearly 100 years of peace.

 By Anatol Lieven. a professor in the War Studies Department of King’s College London and a senior fellow of the New America Foundation in Washington DC.
 See Anatomy of American Nationalism republished in September 2012.
 Originally published in The National Interest on December 22, 2018; cross posted from open Democracy